Bernardo Rosa

-Bernardo Costa da Rosa (born 20 September 2000) is a Brazilian footballer who plays as a midfielder for Pardubice.
+Bernardo Costa da Rosa (born 20 September 2000) is a Brazilian footballer.

 Career

 In 2016, Rosa joined the youth academy of English Premier League side West Ham United.
 In 2022, he signed for Pardubice in the Czech Republic.
 On 31 July 2022, he debuted for Pardubice during a 0–2 loss to Budějovice.

+In 2025 he moved back to Brazil, joining Esporte Clube Taubaté, a non-league side competing in Brazil’s second division of the São Paulo state championship.